pct960/vim-setup/README.rst

 .. |license| image:: https://img.shields.io/badge/license-ISC-blue.svg
     :target: https://github.com/pct960/vim_config/blob/master/LICENSE

-At some point or the other we have all sworn at our IDEs for being painfully slow, buggy or both.
+At some point or the other, we have all sworn at our IDEs for being painfully slow, buggy or both.
 Here's ``vim`` to the rescue.
 This is a simple and non-intrusive vim config that can replace your IDE to some extent.
 It is simple because there are not too many bells and whistles.
 It is non-intrusive because it does not assume any conveniences on your behalf (i.e not a lot of customisations and re-mappings)

 Installation
 ============